 - Camping: Pine Flat is our favorite campground in Oak Creek, but Cave Springs and Manzanita offer similar creek-side digs.
 Campsites at each of these can be reserved online, and some are available on a first-come, first-serve basis.
 For large groups closer to Sedona, check out Chavez Crossing.

 - Lodging: Consider Little America for a midcentury throwback, or the Drury Inn to get closer to downtown without spending too much.
+Here’s a list of our other favorite Flagstaff hotels.
 Even better, rent an A-frame cabin out on 1.5 acres of Coconino National Forest, or check out our favorite Flagstaff cabin rentals.

 - Camping: There are plenty of camping options, including paid campgrounds and free dispersed camping, but these almost all require a short drive into town.
 A KOA on the east side of town isn’t exactly roughing it, but it’s great for camping with kids.